16 Hints to Become a Better Runner

 – Find some food that will help you to your goal.

-- Good food and water will often prevent injury, fatigue, nausea, and dehydration.
+– Healthy food and staying hydrated will often prevent injury, fatigue, nausea, and dehydration.

 11.)
 Music and No Music